 Hence, choose the product/service which you are best at.

 Analyse your profit margins.
-If your best product does not fetch you much profits, analyze the potential of their sale.
+If your best product does not fetch you much profit, analyze the potential of their sale.
 Can they be sold more often and/or in higher quantities?
 If yes, you can pick it to advertise.
 If not, move to the next product or service.

 What I need you to find is a product/service that gives you enough margins to bear the cost of advertising efficiently.
 For instance, if the sale of a product priced at $40 gives you $10, you can spend $5, $6, or even $7 to sell it.
 Of course, do not take this as precise values or percentage.
 There are several other aspects that affect your actual costs and margins.
 But what I aim to clarify is – there’s no point selling it at an expense of $12 or even $10.
-Can you afford doing that?
+Can you afford to do that?

 The point is to choose the product/service which has got better selling potential and profit margins.
 Yes, when you are on a sufficient budget, one product may be covering for others, but you can still get desired profits on the whole.

 It is not the case with smaller budgets.
-Here you need to be choosy because if you happen to choose a hard to sell or low profit margin product, you will end up making a mess.
+Here you need to be choosy because if you happen to choose a hard to sell or low-profit margin product, you will end up making a mess.